Hemanth-05/summer2025-learning-log/notes/Day17-React.md

-# Day 17 - Behaviour of submit button in forms
+# Day 17 - Behaviour of submit button in forms and Classes vs Hooks
+## Behaviour of Submit button

 ```html
 <form>